About Trinity| Services| GSA| Corporate Experience| Staff Profiles| Contact Trinity

 • Provided radiological and environmental health physics support to the US Nuclear Regulatory Comission in their preparation of the Environmental Impact Statement for the American Centrifuge Plant

-Trinity's past experience in nuclear engineering also includes nuclear plant operations and maintenance, reactor physics, nuclear instrumentation design, and criticality analysis.
-Past radiological engineering experience includes risk assessments at the Nevada Test Site (NTS), the Fernald site, and the RMI site; worker exposure assessments at Fernald; and health physics assessments and training.
+Trinity's past experience in nuclear engineering includes nuclear plant operations and maintenance, reactor physics, nuclear instrumentation design, and criticality analysis.
+Past radiological engineering experience includes risk assessments, radiological modeling to independently verify calculations in regulatory submittals, and worker exposure modeling.
+Trinity also provides training on federal standards, and providing on-site technical health physics support at various federal sites.